materialsvirtuallab/nano281/index.md

 nav_order: 1
 ---

-# NANO181/281 - Data Science in Materials Science
+# NANOx81 - Data Science in Materials Science

-Welcome to the UCSD Course NANO 181/281 - Data Science in Materials Science.
+Welcome to the UCSD Course NANO 181/281 ("x81") - Data Science in Materials Science.
+NANOx81 is a co-scheduled course for both undergraduates and graduate students.
+The aim is to provide a comprehensive introduction to the application of data science to materials science.
+The full syllabus is available [here](syllabus).

-# Syllabus

-The full syllabus is provided [here](syllabus).

 # Lecture materials